30 Words You Should Never Use at Interview

-At the very beginning, it is important to calm yourself down.
-Every person is individual and has his or her own ways to settle down: some people start breathing deeper or go outdoors, some listen to music or check out whether they took all the documents.
-This step is very important, by the way.
+At the very beginning, it is essential to calm yourself down.
+Every person is individual and has ways to settle down: some people start breathing deeper or go outdoors, some listen to music or check out whether they took all the documents.
+This step is crucial, by the way.
 Don’t forget to ensure that all required documents are together in one place (preferably in your bag).

 Experts claim that our attitude and psychological state influence our confidence and productivity.
 Therefore, say to yourself that you are a real professional and no one can compete with you.
 You have enough experience, good recommendations, and a flawless resume that will strike your potential employer!

 If you still don’t have a resume, don’t hesitate!
 The earlier you produce a competitive paper, the faster you start your job search!
 If your deadline comes soon and you have no idea how to write a quality document, order it online!

 Finally, let’s move to the most exciting part of our article – the words that you MUSTN’T use during your job interview!

 Yes, you are.
-But do you really think your potential recruiter should know it?
+But do you think your potential recruiter should know it?
 Barely.
 A white lie or hushing up – call it as you want.
 In this case, honesty isn’t your ally.

 ‘Money’, ‘Salary’, ‘Payment’, ‘Compensation’